Xhelo99/KNN-Classifier-in-Azure-Cloud/README.md

 }
 ```
 This method receives it and processes it.
 The name of the dataset (InputFile) is passed as a parameter to the next method which downloads the dataset from Blob storage.
 Two dataset files can be downloaded.
-One is the large dataset LargeDataset.txt with 100 sequences and the other is SmallDataset.txt with only
+One is the large dataset `LargeDataset.txt` with 100 sequences and the other is `SmallDataset.txt` with only
 one sequence.
 The small dataset is used to test the functionality of the project.

 #### Download the dataset from Blob storage
-Next step is to implement the method that download the dataset from blob:
+The next step is to implement the method that downloads the dataset from the blob:

 ```csharp
   // Download the dataset from my blob storage